hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/250923152v1-critique-to-verify-accurate-and-honest-test-time-scaling-with-rl-tra.md

 ---
 layout: default
-title: Critique to Verify: Accurate and Honest Test-Time Scaling with RL-Trained Verifiers
+title: "Critique to Verify: Accurate and Honest Test-Time Scaling with RL-Trained Verifiers"
 ---

 # Critique to Verify: Accurate and Honest Test-Time Scaling with RL-Trained Verifiers